Find out about your options to study Czech at the University of Sheffield.

 - Czech languages & culture, a second language & culture, and a non-language subject

-If you are studying a non-language degree programme that includes unrestricted credits, you can also use these to study Czech modules (see below for details).
+If you are studying a non-language degree programme that includes guided module choice credits, you can also use these to study Czech modules (see below for details).

 The School of Languages and Cultures offers a wide range of masters degrees which can include Czech as a language: